Changissnz/nu_merchant_principal/README.md

 can only be unlearned through the errors of the trial.
 To add more technicality to the mix, if each participant is subject to the same rules of the open framework, but some of them are additionally subject to differing mechanisms of capacities and qualities, then there is already the question of how far free use really goes.
+Maybe it is not the breadth and depths of the effects from free use that needs to be kept at an equal level.
 So free use may be defined as the arbitrary use of an open framework with rules equally placed on its participants.
 But that phrase of "free use" does not shed light on the guarantees.
 Perhaps